 - Other Meetings

-Getting foreign students here is the more important goal because the U.S. is highly regarded in terms of pharmaceutical education.
-Also the number of students the U.S. can send abroad is related to the number that we accept through the general application.
+Hosting foreign students here is very important because the U.S. is highly regarded in terms of pharmaceutical education.
+Moreover, the number of students the U.S. can send abroad is correlated to the number of students that we accept through the general application.
 Thus in hosting more foreign students, we may also increase the chances of sending our students abroad.

 For more infomation please contact the student exchange officer (see IPSF Officers).